ChonghuaLiao/ZPS/README.md

 This repository contains the official code for ZPS.

 In our paper, we provide ZPS, an algorithm for zero-label prompt selection.
-ZPS choose a optimal prompt from the manual prompt candidates without labeled data or parameter update.
+ZPS choose an optimal prompt from the set of manual prompt candidates without and labeled data or parameter update.

-You should be able to reproduce these main results.
+You should be able to reproduce these main results with our code.
 - Zero-label
     ![](./ZL.png)
 - Few-shot